don't wait. get your document notarized today! Call or text proactive mobile notary at 515-238-6201.

 An apostille service is a process where a government agency, typically the Secretary of State's office, verifies the authenticity of a public document by attaching a special certification called an "apostille," allowing that document to be legally recognized in countries that are part of the Hague Convention, essentially making it valid for international use; this is often required for documents like birth certificates, marriage certificates, or diplomas when used abroad.

-Obtaining an apostille for your document is a straight forward process with our assistance.
+Obtaining an apostille for your document is a straightforward process with our assistance.
 The cost of an apostille may vary based on the type of document and other factors.
 The notary/apostille agent can guide you through the necessary steps to ensure your documents are properly authenticated.

 Ink Fingerprint or "Ink & Roll"